rafa-rod/pytrendseries/README.md

 filtered_data = data[['period','close']].set_index("period")
 filtered_data.columns = ['close_price']
 filtered_data.index = pd.to_datetime(filtered_data.index)
-filtered_data.index = filtered_data.sort_index()
+filtered_data = filtered_data.sort_index()
 ```

-Once some trend is identified, **pytrendseries** provides period on trend, drawdown, maximum drawdown (or buildup in case of uptrend) and a plot with all trends found.
+Once some trend is identified, **pytrendseries** provides period on trend, drawdown, maximum drawdown (or drawup in case of uptrend) and a plot with all trends found.

 ## Installation